-Washing your hands is something you do every day and multiple times a day.
-As we spend more time inside each winter, and as a result, disease spreads, washing your hands becomes particularly important this time of the year.
+Washing your hands is something you do multiple times every day.
+We spend more time inside during the winter, and as a result, germs spread.
+This makes washing your hands become an even greater importance this time of the year.

-Why does something so simple receive recognition during the first week of December each year?
+Why does something so simple receive its own week?
 Because washing hands saves lives!

 Handwashing and the Flu

 Proper handwashing is key in diminishing the spread of the flu and other illnesses.
 Wash your hands as frequently as you realistically can after you come in contact with commonly touched surfaces.
 Many of us touch our faces with our hands far more than we realize.
 This interaction between dirty hands and your face is a primary reason someone becomes infected with a disease.

 As always, you want to be sure to wash your hands for at least 20 seconds.
 This sounds quick, but often times feels longer than you anticipate when put into practice.
 A rule of thumb is to wash for the duration of singing “Happy Birthday.”